 ACCRE Visualization Portal

-The ACCRE Visualization Portal is a new graphical interface to the ACCRE cluster powered by Open OnDemand.
+The ACCRE Visualization Portal is a graphical interface to the ACCRE cluster powered by Open OnDemand.
 This interface allows users to access all cluster resources conveniently through modern web browsers, and provides the ability to create virtual desktop jobs that create a temporary desktop environment within the cluster on a compute node for interactive work and plotting data.

 This portal is initially considered a “beta” service as it represents a completely new way for our users to interact with the cluster.
 While we believe that the system is ready for production from a deployment standpoint, we are still working to understand the needs of our clients in particular and to write relevant documentation.
 Any user feedback is appreciated, so please open a helpdesk ticket if you encounter difficulties or have suggestions.

 The portal is accessed through any modern, up-to-date web browser at https://portal.accre.vanderbilt.edu.
 This address will redirect you to

 keycloak.accre.vanderbilt.edu where you can enter your ACCRE cluster username and password (not your VUNetID password) to access your account, and redirect you back to

 Be careful that this is your primary cluster credential and must be kept secure.
 Do not attempt to log into the portal from untrusted machines or browsers that are not fully up to date.
 Do not under any circumstances enter your ACCRE password into a site that is not